diev/Mailer/docs/index.md

   * '=' take content from a file in *Windows 1251*
   * '\*' take content from a file in *UTF-8*

-Additionally after *subject* ':' you can specify a number of line in that file (from top or bottom, if negative).
+Additionally after *subject* ':' you can specify a number of a line in that file (from top otherwise bottom, if negative).
 Default is 1 (the first line from top of file).

-Same after *body* you can specify a number of lines of that file (from top or bottom, if negative).
+Same after *body* you can specify a number of lines of that file (from top otherwise bottom, if negative).
 Default is 0 - entire file.

-In *attach* you can specify a few filenames separated by ',' and ';' (it is adjustable - see *Parameters.ps* below).
+In *attach* you can specify a few filenames separated by ',' and ';'

 If an argument contains spaces, it must be enclosed with quotes "".